-PGE manages its air emissions by the use of low sulfur fuel, emissions and combustion controls and monitoring, and SO 2 allowances awarded under the CAA.
-The current allowance inventory and expected future annual SO 2 allowances, along with the recent and planned installation of emissions controls, are anticipated to be sufficient to permit the Company to continue to meet its compliance requirements and operate its thermal generating plants at forecasted capacity for at least the next several years.
+PGE manages its air emissions by the use of low sulfur fuel, emissions and combustion controls and monitoring, and SO_2 allowances awarded under the CAA.
+The current allowance inventory and expected future annual SO_2 allowances, along with the recent and planned installation of emissions controls, are anticipated to be sufficient to permit the Company to continue to meet its compliance requirements and operate its thermal generating plants at forecasted capacity for at least the next several years.

-Climate Change -State, regional, and federal legislative efforts continue with respect to establishing regulation of greenhouse gas (GHG) emissions and their potential impacts on climate change.
-Recent or pending environmental measures include the following:
+Climate Change-No comprehensive GHG emissions legislation has been considered and voted on by Congress since 2009.
+However, state, regional, and federal legislative efforts continue with respect to establishing regulation of greenhouse gas (GHG) emissions and their potential impacts on climate change.
+The EPA has taken the lead role on climate change policy utilizing existing authority under the CAA to develop regulations.
+Areas of focus for the Company include the following: